khushichoudhary1020/FrozenLakeML/README.md

 Reach frozen: 0

 **EPISODE TERMINATION:-**
-_The episode will be ended under these circumstances:-_ a)- Goal is achieved.
+_The episode will be ended when:-_
+~ Goal is achieved.

-b)- Agent falls into the hole.
+~ Agent falls into the hole.

-c)-Episode steps have ended.
+~ Episode steps ended.

 Overall,this is the whole working of this game.